Board of Trustees

 The board of trustees meets once a month, September through June.
 Meetings happen on Monday from 6:00 p.m. to 8:00 p.m.

 Each year, the board opens three meetings to the public.
-The first open meeting of 2019–20 was on October 21.
-We’ll announce the dates for the other two open meetings later in the year.
+The first open meeting of 2019–20 was on October 21, and the second happens on February 24.
+We’ll announce the dates for the third open meeting later in the year.

 This is the board of trustees meeting schedule for 2019–20: